What is the function of the Compendium?

 This electronic compendium is intended to provide details of the status of all pesticide common names, together with their systematic chemical names, molecular formulae, structural formulae and CAS Registry Numbers®.
 It is designed to function like a database, with several indexes that provide access to the data sheets.
 The Compendium is updated each time that new common names are provisionally approved, and whenever names are finally approved and published in a standard or an amendment.

-This compendium is not intended to include trade names or code numbers; these can be identified using publications such as The Pesticide Index, published by the Royal Society of Chemistry.
+This compendium is not intended to include trade names or code numbers; many trade names for current products can be found in The Pesticide Manual.

 The Compendium includes: